Lifetime policy reuse and the importance of task capacity: Experiment setup

-As illustrated in Figure \ref{fig: taskpics}, the environment's 18 distinct tasks are based on three dimensions, $(reward,movement,topology)$, where: $reward \in \{-1.,1.\}$ is the reward for touching the main object in the task; $movement \in \{0,1,2\}$ is a dimension specifying the speed of the object of interest, with 0 indicating static, 1 indicating a random step (north, east, south or west) once every 20 time steps, and 2 indicating a strategy which reacts each time step to the reinforcement learning agent, by moving away defensively in case $reward=1.$, or by aggressively moving towards the agent in case $reward=-1.$;\footnote{The defensive strategy is to move away with a 50\% probability and otherwise to stand still, and the aggressive strategy is to move towards the agent with a 50\% probability and otherwise to take a random action.} $topology \in \{0,1,2\}$ is the grid-world topology corresponding to the cheese-maze, the Sutton maze, and the POcman problem.
-When the object is static, the learner must find the location with the object, if $reward=1.$, or without the object, if $reward=-1$.
-When the object is dynamic, the learner should either follow the object as closely as possible, if $reward=1.$, or stay away at a safe distance, if $reward=-1.$.
-Objects are never removed when the agent touches them but continue to be a source of reward, allowing more frequent contact between the agent and the object of interest until the elementary task ends.
+As illustrated in Figure \ref{fig: taskpics}, the environment's 18 distinct tasks are based on three dimensions, $(\texttt{R},\texttt{M},\texttt{T})$, where: $\texttt{R} \in \{-1.,1.\}$ is the reward for touching the main object in the task; $\texttt{M} \in \{0,1,2\}$ is a dimension specifying the movement of the object of interest, with 0 indicating static, 1 indicating a random step (north, east, south or west) once every 20 time steps, and 2 indicating a strategy which reacts each time step to the RL agent, by moving away defensively in case $\texttt{R}=1.$, or by aggressively moving towards the agent in case $\texttt{R}=-1$;\footnote{The defensive strategy is to move away with a 50\% probability and otherwise to stand still, and the aggressive strategy is to move towards the agent with a 50\% probability and otherwise to take a random action.} $\texttt{T} \in \{0,1,2\}$ is the grid-world topology corresponding to the cheese-maze \citep{McCallum1995}, Sutton's maze as mentioned in \citep{Schmidhuber1999}, and a 9-by-9 version of the partially observable pacman (POcman) \citep{Veness2011}.
+When the object is static, the learner must find the location with the object, if $\texttt{R}=1$, or without the object, if $\texttt{R}=-1$.
+When the object is dynamic, the learner should either follow the object as closely as possible, if $\texttt{R}=1$, or stay away at a safe distance, if $\texttt{R}=-1$.
+Objects are never removed even when the agent touches, allowing more frequent contact between the agent and the object and the corresponding rewards until the elementary task ends.
 To ensure a certain difficulty level and emphasise a searching strategy rather than simple goal achievement, the initial coordinates of the object of interest are not fixed over time, but are randomly chosen from a set of $(x,y)$-coordinates; see Appendix A for starting coordinates.